tomz3302/collaborative-rag-platform/API.md

 ## Upload API

 ### POST /api/upload
-Upload a PDF document to the knowledge base and index it for RAG queries.
+Upload a PDF document to Supabase storage, index it for RAG queries, and store metadata in the database.

 **Endpoint:** `POST /api/upload`